kernelkit/mcd/README.md

     the RFC algorithm, which may be necessary in some scenarios, it is however strongly recommended to leave this setting commented out!

+All interfaces in the system are probed at start (and SIGHUP), to enable mcd to act as a querier, use:

+    iface IFNAME enable

+This enables standard querier mode, using the interface's address as the source IP in IGMP queries, `igmpv3` is default but mcd knows how to fall back to IGMPv2 automatically if it detects legacy devices on the LAN.
+To force IGMPv2 operation from start, set only the `igmpv2` flag.

+If mcd should never participate in querier elections, only act as a LAN backup querier, set the `proxy-mode` flag.
+It ensures mcd always uses the special source address 0.0.0.0 and is therefore guaranteed to never win an election.

-> **Note:** the daemon needs an address on interfaces to operate, it is
+> **Note:** unless mcd has an IP address it will operate as if set to
-> expected that mcd runs on top of a bridge.
-Also, currently the
-> daemon does not react automatically to IP address changes, so it needs
+> `proxy-mode`.
+If the interface has no address when mcd starts up it
-> to be SIGHUP'ed to use any new interface or address.
+> needs to be SIGHUP'ed to use any new interface or address, e.g. DHCP.

 Motivation